espocrm/documentation/docs/extensions/voip-integration/asterisk-integration-setup.md

 ## How to setup Asterisk Integration for an administrator

+#### Step 1:
-**Step 1.** Fill in the connection details of your Asterisk server.
-To do this, go to the Administration (System panel) -> VoIP » Asterisk AMI.
+Fill in the connection details of your Asterisk server.
+To do this, go to the Administration (System panel) > VoIP » Asterisk AMI.

 ![Asterisk integration config](../../_static/images/extensions/voip-integration/asterisk-admin-setup.png)